JoseRoca/WinFBX/docs/CTextStream Class.md

 DIM pTxtStm AS CTextStream
 ' // Open file as a text stream
 DIM cbsFile AS CBSTR = ExePath & "\Test.txt"
-pTxtStm.Open(cbsFile, IOMode_ForReading)
+IF pTxtStm.Open(cbsFile, IOMode_ForReading) = S_OK THEN
    ' // Read the file sequentially
    DO
      ' // Ext if we are at the end of the stream
      IF pTxtStm.EOS THEN EXIT DO
      ' // Current line
      DIM curLine AS LONG = pTxtStm.Line
      ' // Skip the 3rd line
      IF curLine = 3 THEN
         pTxtStm.SkipLine
         curLine + = 1
      END IF
      ' // Skip 10 characters
      pTxtStm.Skip 10
      ' // Current column
      DIM curColumn AS LONG = pTxtStm.Column
      ' // Read 5 characters
      DIM cbsText AS CBSTR = pTxtStm.Read(5)
      ' // Skip the rest of the line pTxtStm.SkipLine
      PRINT "Line " + WSTR(curLine) + ", Column " +  WSTR(curColumn) & ": " + cbsText
    LOOP
+   '// Close the file
+   pTxtStm.Close
+END IF

 PRINT "Press any key to end..."
 SLEEP